“Fall down seven times; stand up eight.” Japanese Proverb

 - Don’t forget to breathe!
-This might be a sign that you’re trying too hard or holding on too tight.
+Holding your breath might be a sign that you’re trying too hard or holding on too tight.
 Relax your breath and find steadiness in your pose.

 - Aim for stillness in the static poses and smooth, fluid transitions between postures.
 Try to make it look easy and graceful—moving smoothly with as little tension as possible.

-- Observe the subtle micro-adjustments that you make, unconsciously, to maintain your balance.
-This will enhance your body awareness.
+- Observe the subtle micro-adjustments that you make unconsciously to maintain your balance to enhance your body awareness.

 - Don’t be discouraged if you fall over—just recover your balance and try to get back into the pose.
 Balance is a complex skill that requires consistent practice.